ianstormtaylor/slate/.changeset/fix-use-selected-removed-element.md

 ---
-'slate-react': patch
+'slate-react': minor
 ---

-fix: prevent `useSelected` from throwing when its element has been removed from the editor
+Add a `suppressThrow` option to `useSelected` to return `false` instead of throwing when the element can no longer be found in the editor.